singlestore-labs/python-wasi/README.md

 docker build -f docker/Dockerfile -t wasi-build:latest docker
 ```

-Note that the `run.sh` script used below does patch a number of files
-in the WASI SDK to alleviate problems in the Python build process.
-If you are not using Docker, you may wish to make a note of the files
-that get changed.

 ## Starting a Docker Container

 To run the Docker image created above, use the following command: